lalomorales22/penguinAI/README.md

 ## Development Container

-This repository includes a Visual Studio Code Dev Containers / GitHub Codespaces development container.
+This repository includes a PenguinAI Code Dev Containers / GitHub Codespaces development container.

 * For [Dev Containers](https://aka.ms/vscode-remote/download/containers), use the **Dev Containers: Clone Repository in Container Volume...** command which creates a Docker volume for better disk I/O on macOS and Windows.
   * If you already have VS Code and Docker installed, you can also click [here](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/microsoft/vscode) to get started.
 This will cause VS Code to automatically install the Dev Containers extension if needed, clone the source code into a container volume, and spin up a dev container for use.